Spike-and-Slab LASSO Generalized Additive Models and Scalable Algorithms for High-Dimensional Data Analysis

-To encourage proper smoothing of additive functions, we adopt the idea of smoothing penalties from smoothing spline models.
-The basic idea is to set up a smoothing penalty, described in Equation (\ref{eq:smoothpen}), in the prior density function.
-However, the direct integration of smoothing penalty with sparsity penalty is not obvious.
-Marra and Wood \citep{Marra2011} proposed a re-parameterization procedure to accommodate the smoothing penalty implicitly.
-Given the smoothing penalty matrix \(\boldsymbol{S}_j\) is symmetric and positive semi-definite for univariate smoothing functions, we apply eigendecomposition on the penalty matrix \(\boldsymbol{S} = \boldsymbol{U} \boldsymbol{D} \boldsymbol{U}^T\) , where the matrix \(\boldsymbol{D}\) is diagonal with the eigenvalues arranged in the ascending order.
-To note, \(\boldsymbol{D}\) can contain elements of zeros on the diagonal, where the zeros are associated with the linear space of the smoothing function.
-For the most popular smoothing function, cubic splines, the dimension of the linear space is one.
+Marra and Wood \citep{Marra2011} proposed a reparameterization procedure to factor the smoothing penalty into the design matrix of each smooth function.
+Given that the smoothing penalty matrix \(\boldsymbol{S}_j\) is symmetric and positive semi-definite for the univariate smooth functions, we eigendecompose the penalty matrix \(\boldsymbol{S} = \boldsymbol{U} \boldsymbol{D} \boldsymbol{U}^T\) , where the matrix \(\boldsymbol{D}\) is diagonal with the eigenvalues arranged in the ascending order.
+To note, \(\boldsymbol{D}\) can contain elements of zeros on the diagonal, where the zeros are associated with the linear space of the smooth function.
+For the most popular smooth function, cubic splines, the dimension of the linear space is one.
 Hereafter, we focus on discussing a uni-dimensional linear space for simplicity; however, it generalizes easily to the cases where the linear space is multidimensional.
 We further write the orthonormal matrix \(\boldsymbol{U} \equiv \) containing the eigenvectors as columns in the corresponding order to \(\boldsymbol{D}\).
-That is, \(\boldsymbol{U}\) contains the eigenvectors \(U^0\) with zero eigenvalues for the linear space and \(\boldsymbol{U}^{*}\) contains the eigenvectors (as columns) for the non-zero eigenvalues, i.e.~the non-linear space.
+That is, \(\boldsymbol{U}\) contains the eigenvectors \(U^0\) with zero eigenvalues for the linear space and \(\boldsymbol{U}^{*}\) contains the eigenvectors (as columns) for the non-zero eigenvalues, i.e.~the nonlinear space.
 We multiply the basis function matrix \(\boldsymbol{X}\) with the orthonormal matrix \(\boldsymbol{U}\) for the new design matrix \({\boldsymbol{X}}^\text{repa}= \boldsymbol{X} \boldsymbol{U} \equiv \).
-An additional scaling step is imposed on \(\boldsymbol{X}^{*}\) by the non-zero eigenvalues of \(\boldsymbol{D}\) such that the new basis function matrix \(\boldsymbol{X}^\ast\) can receive uniform penalty on each of its dimensions.
-With slight abuse of the notation, we drop the superscript \(^\text{repa}\) and denote \(\boldsymbol{X}_j \equiv \) as the basis function matrix for the \(j\)th variable after the re-parameterization.
-A spline function can be expressed in the matrix form and the generalized additive model in Equation (\ref{eq:gam}) now is where the coefficients \(\boldsymbol{\beta}_j \equiv \) is an augmentation of the coefficient scalar \(\beta_j\) of linear space and the coefficient vector \(\boldsymbol{\beta}^*_j\) of non-linear space.
+An additional scaling step is imposed on \(\boldsymbol{X}^{*}\) by the non-zero eigenvalues of \(\boldsymbol{D}\) such that the new basis function matrix \(\boldsymbol{X}^\ast\) can receive a uniform penalty on each of its dimensions.
+With slight abuse of the notation, we drop the superscript \(^\text{repa}\) and denote \(\boldsymbol{X}_j \equiv \) as the basis function matrix for the \(j\)th variable after the reparameterization.
+A spline function can be expressed in the matrix form and the generalized additive model in Equation (\ref{eq:gam}) now is where the coefficients \(\boldsymbol{\beta}_j \equiv \) is an augmentation of the coefficient scalar \(\beta_j\) of linear space and the coefficient vector \(\boldsymbol{\beta}^*_j\) of nonlinear space.